 Matthew had a promising initial response to transplant and returned home hopeful.
-But in February 2019, Matthew’s leukemia came back; in June of that year, he underwent his second BMT.
+However, in February 2019, Matthew’s leukemia came back.
+In June of that year, he underwent his second BMT.
 This time, it seemed to be a success.
 But the leukemia returned for a third time.
 And in the summer of 2021, Matthew passed away.

 A wish granted

-While graduation is still more than a year away, Matthew has dreams of one day working in a forensics lab in the healthcare industry, helping identify new solutions to heal patients like him.
-As part of the Make-A-Wish program, he got a glimpse of what this dream job might be like.
+Matthew had big dreams of one day working in a forensics lab in the healthcare industry, helping identify new treatments to heal patients like him.
+In May 2019, as part of the Make-A-Wish Georgia program, he got a glimpse of what this dream job might be like.

-Matthew’s gift—and yours—will get us ever closer to a cancer-free tomorrow.
-Because no matter how big or small, every donation matters.
+Thanks to Matthew’s gift—and yours— we are one step closer to a cancer-free tomorrow.
+No matter how big or small, every donation matters.
 Your contribution allows us to continue our research and knowledge sharing with leading healthcare partners across the country, resulting in new and better treatments for every young patient who depends on us for care.